digitalbazaar/p3/README.md

 =======================================

 1. npm run minify
-2. To test in dev mode, change:
+2. To test in dev mode, set the website config var 'minimizeJS' to true.

-<script data-main="/app/main.${jsExt}" ...

-To:

-<script data-main="/app/main.min.js" ...